IMPACT SOUNDWORKS ACOUSTIC REVOLUTIONS 3

 The keyboard is split into groups, depending on the mode selected.
 Usually, the left is dedicated to the choke interrupts, followed by the central play zone and the rhythm selection taking up the final 48 positions.
 The main strum engine is controlled by patterns from the available 48 rhythm bank presets using one of three fret modes; intelligent, manual or auto chord.

-Auto chord is a simple, one-finger playback mode with predefined chord selection based on the primary key you choose from a dropdown list.
-Manual is more flexible allowing chord playback in central play zone of your keyboard and chord inversions in the next octave.
+The auto chord is a simple, one-finger playback mode with a predefined chord selection based on the primary key you choose from a dropdown list.
+The manual setting is more flexible allowing chord playback in the central play zone of your keyboard and chord inversions in the next octave.
 You again play single-finger style to choose your chord type on the fly.
 This system works surprisingly well and doesn’t take long to commit to memory the common inversions.

 Manual is the easiest to master at first, with the intelligent mode better for folks with a good understanding of chord structures and theory.

-There are no dynamics or velocity controls, and only two levels of round robin.
-The strum style is open only, no chugs, palm mutes or finger picking.
+There are no dynamics or velocity controls and only two levels of round-robin.
+The strum style is open only, with no chugs, palm mutes or fingerpicking.

 Included are a selection of strum hits and endings, designed to place at the end of a strum pattern, as an interrupt or effect.
 In manual mode, I found these intuitive and simple to drop in where needed and really added to the performance realism.
 I wish there were the same thing for strum intros, as due to the lack of dynamics playing a phrase has an annoying artefact of the first strum being rather in your face.
 It sounds like the mute switch was disengaged allowing the sound to happen instantly, which is unnatural for a guitarist to go from complete silence to full-on strum mode.
 This is the trade-off with prerecording phrases as they must loop.

 All patterns are fully tempo-locked to your DAW and the tuning is pitch-perfect across the full range of samples (yes, I checked)